It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 • Polygon – 774894

-Inferno Drainer operates via fake NFT airdrops as can be seen from this page.
+Inferno Drainer operates via fake NFT airdrops, as seen on this page.

 There’s also the Pussy Drainer that has been used to steal more than $13 million from 3267 victims.
 Find more stats here.